Rock-Candy-Tea/RSSHUB-PAGE/post/社交媒体/Gab - 熱門/Kamala Harris Is No Longer Highlighted as a Black Female - She Is Now Referred to as an Asian https___wwwthegatewaypunditcom_2021_03_kamala-harris-n.md

 ---
-title: Kamala Harris Is No Longer Highlighted as a Black Female - She Is Now Referred to as an Asian https___www.thegatewaypundit.com_2021_03_kamala-harris-n...
+title: 'Kamala Harris Is No Longer Highlighted as a Black Female - She Is Now Referred to as an Asian https___www.thegatewaypundit.com_2021_03_kamala-harris-n...'
 categories:
     - 社交媒体
     - Gab - 熱門